Noel Besi River

-The Noel Besi River is a river flowing in the west part of Timor island and forms part of the border between the East Timor exclave of Oecussi and Indonesian West Timor.
+The Noel Besi River is a river flowing in the west part of Timor island and forms part of the border between the Timor-Leste exclave of Oecussi and Indonesian West Timor.
 It flows north into the Sawu Sea.
 Located 1900 km east of the Indonesian capital, Jakarta.

 Hydrology

 The river rises in the mountains of West Timor as Oelvab.
 It is formed from several tributaries, the longest and southernmost rises to about 820 m in height.
 After the merging of the tributaries, the river winds north through the mountains.
 Below the Kali Aplal the Oelvab continues to flow towards the northeast, where after a few kilometers it merges with two other rivers.
-As soon as it reaches the East Timorese Suco Malelat, it forms the border between Indonesia and East Timor.
+As soon as it reaches the East Timorese Suco Malelat, it forms the border between Indonesia and Timor-Leste.